projectstorm/react-diagrams/README.md

 #### How to build

-Simply run ```tsc``` in the root directory and it will spit out the transpiled code and typescript definitions into the dist directory.
+Simply run ```webpack``` in the root directory and it will spit out the transpiled code and typescript definitions into the dist directory as a single file.
+We use webpack for this because TSC cannot compile a single UMD file (TSC can currently only output multiple UMD files).

 ## How does it work